Biophysics of a Changing Ocean:

 Research Lead – Dr Lilian Lieber

 In the ocean, resources are often highly dynamic in space and time or patchily distributed.
-Our research is focused on fine-scale predator foraging distributions and movements in relation to biophysical dynamics that enhance prey density or availability, including plankton, surface convergences, or tidally-driven hydrodynamics.
+To gain a more predictive understanding of ocean change, our research focuses on fine-scale predator foraging distributions and movements in relation to biophysical dynamics that enhance prey density or availability, including plankton, surface convergences, or tidally-driven hydrodynamics.

-We apply ocean observing technologies linking physical oceanography and prey mapping with organism observations or tracking.
-A long-term vision of these efforts is the stepwise integration of physical sensors and bioacoustics with biological sampling techniques, thereby capturing biological scales ranging from microscopic plankton to seabirds, sharks and marine mammals.
+We use a range of ocean observing technologies linking oceanography and prey mapping with organism observations or tracking.
+Our long-term vision is the stepwise integration and development of low-cost, accessible, and sustainable sensors capturing ocean dynamics and biological scales ranging from microscopic plankton to seabirds, sharks and marine mammals.

-Advancing a mechanistic understanding on the drivers of organism behaviour and distribution is key to predicting responses to a changing ocean.
-Our insights inform the sustainable development of ocean energy and will help to assess the multi-facetted impacts of ocean warming affecting both our most dynamic coastal seas and the ocean interior.
+Our insights inform the sustainable development of ocean energy, support the delivery of essential ocean variables to monitor ocean biodiversity and health, and help to assess the multi-faceted impacts of ocean warming on both our dynamic coastal seas and the deep ocean interior.

 Our Research Impacts